ccibeekeoc42/MakeMoreEngine/README.md

 <p align="center">
  <img
-  src="dataset.png"
+  src="images/dataset.png"
   alt="Computational graph"
   title="Optional title"
   style="display: inline-block; align: center; margin: 0 auto; width: 230px;">
 </p>

 Next we woukd create the parameters of the MLP.
 We begin with our lookup table `C` which is a `27 x 2` table (for now) to embed our dataset which consists of a total of `27` characters (as there are 26 letters in the alphabet plus the `.` which serves as both our start and end tokens).
 Each of these `27` characters are embedded into a `2D` vector space.
 Then we go on to create both the weights and biases of the two layers of our MLP.
-The first layer has a total of `100` neurons and the second/ output layer has a total of `27` neurons representing each of our possible ouputs `a-z` or `.`.S
+The first layer has a total of `100` neurons and the second/ output layer has a total of `27` neurons representing each of our possible ouputs `a-z` or `.`.

 ```python
 g = torch.Generator().manual_seed(2147483647)